 4.9.4 Using the Float Cell View Type

-The following example also uses the PE_CAD_ReverseItemsPart Tree Grid View.
-This example contains a Query Definition that refers to a Floating Point Property - 'Cost.'
+The following example also uses the PE_CAD_ReverseItemsPart TGV.
+This example contains a QD that refers to the Cost floating point property.

-1. Click the Show Editor icon to view the parameters:
+1. Click the Show Editor button to view the parameters.